reclaimhosting/snc-domains-camp/index.md

 ![Norby Knight giving you a thumbs up while using a laptop](images/index/norby_with_laptop.png)

 Domains Camp is designed for students, faculty, and staff at SNC who want to learn how to build their digital presence on the web.
-These modules help you understand how the web works and how to get started building your identity.
+These modules help you understand how the web works and how to get started building your digital identity.

 ## Modules
 1. [What is the web?](what-is-the-web.md)